pekrau/kth_report/README.md

 ### Download the Volume data files

-1. Go to the list of all reports.
+1. Go to the page listing all reports.

 2. Filter by the appropriate form, and the status "Submitted".